An endless FAQ to tubeless bicycle tyres

-Again, the lack of a proper industry standard is a problem.
+Again, the current transition to a widely adopted industry standard and the availability of pre-standard legacy parts is a problem.

 This answer will vary based on the sealant you use, the climate you live in, and your tyre construction.
 Hotter and drier climates will require sealant to be replenished more often – about every three months for popular products – while those in cooler and wetter climates may extend that timeframe to around six months.
 Likewise, a weeping tyre (see below) will need fresh sealant more often.

-There are some sealants, such as Finish Line’s Tubeless Sealant, which claim to last forever (which, in our experience, is not the case).
+There are some sealants that claim to last forever (which, in our experience, is not the case).
 Ultimately, you’re best off selecting a sealant for its proven sealing properties, rather than its claimed longevity.

 This is up to you.
 The more sealant you use, the longer it’ll last and the better puncture protection you’ll have.
 The only negative is additional rotating weight.

-There are a number of gadgets on the market for this, such as the Milkit system.
+There are a number of gadgets on the market for this, such as the Milkit system or simpler syringes such as Park Tool’s TSI-1.
 None of these are perfect, however, and the easiest (and cheapest!) solution is to deflate the tyre, pull a small section of bead off of the rim, and look inside.
-If the sealant inside looks murky or is no longer liquid, add more sealant and re-inflate the tyre.
+If the sealant inside looks murky or is no longer liquid, then add more sealant and re-inflate the tyre.

-The method above is the easiest if you’re already checking.
+The method above of pulling a small amount of tyre bead from the rim is the easiest if you’re already checking.
 Alternatively, you can often inject sealant through the valve stem.
-To do this, you will need a small squeeze bottle of sealant or a syringe and a piece of tubing (a drinking straw can work).
-Remove the valve core and inject the sealant through the stem with your chosen tool.
+To do this, you will need a tool to remove the valve core, a small squeeze bottle of sealant or a syringe, and a piece of tubing (a drinking straw can work).
+Unscrew the valve core and inject the sealant through the stem with your chosen tool.
 If it’s the small squeeze bottle, be sure to hold the tip of the bottle firmly against the valve to minimize leaking.